Google

 Frequently Asked Questions

-How does The Avenir's pricing per square foot compare to recent transactions in River Valley?
+How does The Avenir's pricing compare to recent comparable sales in River Valley on a per-square-foot basis?

-What is the Additional Buyer's Stamp Duty impact for a Singapore Citizen purchasing The Avenir as a second residential property?
+What is the Additional Buyer's Stamp Duty (ABSD) impact if I'm a Singapore Citizen purchasing a second residential property at The Avenir?

-How does proximity to Great World MRT Station influence demand and capital appreciation at The Avenir?
+How does proximity to Great World MRT Station influence demand and capital appreciation for The Avenir?

-How does The Avenir compare to competing developments in nearby precincts such as Tanglin or Cairnhill?
+How does The Avenir compare to other contemporary developments in the River Valley precinct?

-What future supply pipeline exists in River Valley or adjacent precincts that might affect The Avenir's long-term appreciation?
+What future supply pipeline and competitive pressures might impact The Avenir's long-term value trajectory?